flutter/engine/ci/builders/README.md

 `destination` is a relative path to &lt;bucket>/flutter/&lt;commit>, and `realm` is a string with either `production` or `experimental` value.

-The realm value is used to build the path where the artifacts will be uploaded to.
+The realm value is used to build the destination path of the artifacts.
-E.g. artifacts uploaded with the experimental realm will not impact the flutter tool even though they are uploaded to the same location as the production ones and it is useful to validate new artifacts before they are ready for production usage.
+`production` will upload the artifacts to the location expected by the flutter tool and `experimental` will add experimental as a prefix to the path to avoid interfering with the production artifacts.

 ```json
 "archives": [